morphykuffour/morphykuffour.github.io/_posts/2022-10-01-floating-image-kitty-i3.markdown

 I have been exploring the deepest ends of typing, ergonomics, and stenography recently.
 I thought about building a georgi keyboard but lack of scad files, time, and my busy school schedule made that idea a mote point.
 I decided to pickup an off the shelf steno machine, the [uni v4](https://stenokeyboards.com/products/the-uni-v4), since it was cost and time efficient.

-Now the biggest challenge is learning the layout of the uni and put in the practice hours to reap the life long rewards of typing close to the speed of my thoughts.
+Now the biggest challenge is learning the layout of the uni and putting in the practice hours to reap the life long rewards of typing close to the speed of my thoughts.
 To use the uni you have to install plover, an open source stenotype engine that translates mechanical keyboards presses to words with little to no latency.
 The instructions and [documentation](https://docs.stenokeyboards.com/) provided for the uni is great.

 I find it very easy to learn new skills by creating a productive environment that facilitates the learning of this new skill.
 Linux makes it very easy to customize your desktop environment to ease the learn process.